Relax and Stay A While

 Saturday & Sunday 9 am – 5 pm

 Discover the many fun and exciting things to do in Tucson during your stay at The Westin La Paloma Resort & Spa.
 We’d like to be the first ones to welcome you to Tucson – our growing urban oasis in the Sonoran desert.
-Whether you’re looking to delve into ancient Native American culture, want to energize yourself on the nearby hiking trails, or simply relax and enjoy our perennially sunny climate, Tucson offers an assortment of diverse and exciting excursions.
+Whether you’re looking to delve into ancient Native American culture, want to energize yourself on the nearby hiking trails, or simply relax and enjoy our perennially sunny climate, there are plenty of things to do in Tucson that offer an assortment of diverse and exciting excursions.

 2905 E. Skyline Drive, Suite 279 (1.3 miles from the Westin La Paloma Resort)